AutoDarkMode/Windows-Auto-Night-Mode/PRIVACY.md

 [Github Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement)

 ### This App can access following user data:
-* Picture folder (for choosing a Wallpaper that is saved locally)
+* Picture folder (for choosing a wallpaper that is saved locally)
-* File System (for choosing a Windows Theme that is saved locally)
+* File System (for choosing a windows Theme that is saved locally)
 * Location service (for calculating sun times)
 * Internet connection (for update checking)
+* Running processes (if the theme switch should be paused while certain apps are running)
+* Accent colors

 ### Changes to our Privacy Statement
 Auto Dark Mode may change our Privacy Statement from time to time.

-_Last updated: 20.11.2022_
+_Last updated: 15.10.2025_